 Indiana State Archives

-The Indiana State Archives is open for research by appointment only.
-For more information about scheduling an appointment, send an email to email@example.com or give us a call at 317-591-5222.
-As always, you can utilize the Indiana Digital Archives and Research Indiana Catalog from home.
+The Indiana State Archives is open from 9am to 4pm Monday to Friday.
+Appointments are highly encouraged so that records can be retrieved prior to your visit.
+To schedule an appointment, send an email firstname.lastname@example.org or give us a call at 317-591-5222.
+As always, you can utilize the Research Indiana Catalog and Research Indiana Index from home.

 6440 East 30th Street